Edinburgh Travel Guide. Everything you need to know about visiting

 Edinburgh International Airport (EDI) is 11km (8 miles) west of the city centre and is easy to reach.
 If you are heading for the city centre the simplest and cheapest ways are to catch either the Airlink express bus no. 100 (a 24 hour service) or the Tram service from outside the arrivals door.

-If you are flying into Edinburgh but want to get to Glasgow you can take the Airlink 100 bus, the tram or a taxi to Haymarket railway station.
+If you are flying into Edinburgh, but want to get to Glasgow you can take the Airlink 100 bus, the tram or a taxi to Haymarket railway station.
+Speaking of Glasgow, which city is better – Glasgow or Edinburgh?

 By train: Edinburgh has two main stations – Waverly Station and Haymarket Station.
 If arriving by train, Waverly Station in the city centre is the final stop.